 While the 550 has a lower RPM than the 540, the speed for the RC car using the 550 can be adjusted with appropriate gearing.

 Should You Use The 540 Or The 550 Motor?

-Getting that elusive performance boost from a 550 motor is only possible if you upgrade to 3s or 4s LiPo batteries and your car can accommodate the larger motor size.
+However, getting that elusive performance boost from a 550 motor is only possible if you upgrade to 3s or 4s LiPo batteries from NiMH batteries.

-It’s critical to examine these crucial aspects of your RC car before converting from a 540 to a 550 motor.
+Examining these crucial aspects of your RC car before converting from a 540 to a 550 motor is critical.